 - "Top 40 Under 40" for 2012 by the Birmingham Business Journal

-Jay is actively involved at the Cathedral Church of the Advent where he serves as a member of the vestry.
+Jay is actively involved at the Cathedral Church of the Advent where he served as Senior Warden.

-He currently serves on the board of the United Ability Foundation, serves on the Advisory Board of the UAB Comprehensive Cancer Center, and is the Chairman of the Board for Covenant Counseling and Education Center.
+He currently serves on the board of the United Ability Foundation, the Advisory Board of the O’Neal Comprehensive Cancer Center, the UAB Arts Advisory Board, and is Chairman of the Board for Covenant Counseling and Education Center.

 Jay previously served as the Chairman of the Board of United Ability, a non-profit providing innovative services connecting people with disabilities to their communities and empowering individuals to live full and meaningful lives.